holozeros/minimal-linux-desktop/Chroot environment/README.md

 ```
 The folloing directive is very important.
 When working as the root user, incorrect commands will destroy the your computer.
 For example, if you forget to set the $LFS environment variable, executing "rm -rf $LFS/bin" will execute "rm -rf /bin" because $LFS is empty, the Host operting system will be completely corrupted.
 In this works, $LFS is used frequently in many directives.
 If you resume work or "su - user" (change user), $LFS may be empty.
-Always check the contents of $LFS with echo $LFS while working, and issue the following if it is empty.
+Always check the contents of $LFS with the "echo $LFS" directive while working, and issue the following if it is empty.
 ```
 export LFS=/mnt/lfs
 ```